Last Updated on March 19, 2021 by Julia Wilson

 Can I use essential oils around my cat?

-Opinion is divided, the Canadial Veterinary Association state that while the risk of toxicity with vaporised essential oils is low, there may be an accumlative effect.
+Opinion is divided, the Canadian Veterinary Association state that while the risk of toxicity with vaporised essential oils is low, there may be an accumulative effect.

 Do not use essential oils listed as toxic to cats.
 Remember too that a cat’s sense of smell is approximately 14 times better than ours, so what smells nice to us can be overpowering to a cat (or dog).
 Only use oils in a well-ventilated area.

 - Never administer essential oils (diluted or neat) to the fur or skin or skin of a cat